jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 ### Other Intergrated Human Practices Support

-**Madeleine Fodge** Senior Expert and Director of SIANI (Stockholm International Agricultural Network Initiative).
+**Madeleine Fodge**.
+Senior Expert and Director of SIANI (Stockholm International Agricultural Network Initiative).
 She invited us to and gave us the opportunity to participate in the World Water Week 2019.

-**Cajsa Larsson and Iris Panorel** Event Organizers of the World Water Week 2019.
+**Cajsa Larsson and Iris Panorel**.
+Event Organizers of the World Water Week 2019.
 They helped us set up and arrange our booth.

-**Tsamatina Rentouli and Hannah Norback** iGEM 2018 members.
+**Tsamatina Rentouli and Hannah Norback**. iGEM 2018 members.
 They supported our team during the World Water Week.

-**Graham F Hatfull,** Principal Investigator at the Department of Biological Sciences, University of Pittsburgh.
+**Graham F Hatfull**. \*\*\*\*Principal Investigator at the Department of Biological Sciences, University of Pittsburgh.
 He provided us with papers on how to safely engineer temperate phages to be used in phage therapy.

 **Mindaugas Raitelaitis,** a former member of iGEM Stockholm 2019, he helped us to fill the Safety Form.